derRiesenOtter/bachelor/docs/thesis/discussion.typ

 incompleteness of @ptm::pl may also limit current models.

 Another major insight was the value of dividing the model to specific protein characteristics.
-Stratifying the data into proteins with and without @idr::pl and developing specialized models for each group led to consistent improvements in predictive performance.
-The addition of @rsa values as attention weights also proved beneficial.
+Dividing the data into proteins with and without @idr::pl and developing specialized models for each group led to consistent improvements in predictive performance.
+The saliency maps further confirmed that the two models focused on different regions of the protein sequences.
+The addition of
+@rsa values as attention weights also proved beneficial.
 While @bn and @ptm features showed mixed impact, likely due to incomplete annotations and the variability introduced by padding, the overall framework remains extensible and can be adapted as better data and annotations become available.

-In summary, this study contributes both a practical @llps predictor and a broader comparison of modeling strategies, showing that @nn approaches can match or outperform traditional models while simplifying the feature engineering process.
-The strong performance achieved with relatively few features and a compact architecture suggests that there is significant potential in neural network-based methods, especially as datasets grow and more refined training strategies are developed.
-Future improvements may come from better handling of sequence variability, increased interpretability through large-scale saliency analysis, and deeper integration of functional and structural annotations.
+In summary, this study contributes a practical @llps predictor showing that @nn approaches can match or outperform traditional models while simplifying the feature engineering process.
+The strong performance achieved with relatively few features and a compact architecture suggests that there is significant potential in neural network-based methods, especially as datasets grow.

 #pagebreak()